FX7/luna2calendar/README.md

 To show all available luna calendars call:

-`podman run -it --rm luna2nextcloud:latest python /luna_list_calendars.py`
+`podman run -it --rm luna2calendar:latest calendars`

 The following environment variables can / must be set: